 To listen to me reading, check out my occasional poetry podcasts here.

 During 2019 I was poet in residence at Inverewe Garden, in Poolewe, near Gairloch, Wester Ross.
 As part of this I created two pieces of multi-media poetry, as wel as contributing poems to some of the art works by other artists, particularly Lynn Bennett-Mackenzie.
 With Dorje Khandro Dawid, I created a Songline, an improvised audio piece with refrains, intended to be listened to as you walk around the garden.
 You can download it and listen here.
 I also created a floor installation consisting of a non linear poem plus some poems made of words written on leaves by gardeners and visitors to the garden.
 It is called 'Listen Feel Wonder Under'.

-I shall be in residence for 2020 and 2021 as well, but COVID-19 put paid to that, and postponed a solo exhibition (postponed due to the virus) called 'Trees Meet Sea', consisting of artworks responding to my poems or to which I have responded.
+I was supposed to be in residence for 2020 and 2021 as well, but COVID-19 put paid to that, and postponed a solo exhibition called 'Trees Meet Sea', consisting of artworks responding to my poems or to which I have responded.
 The artists include Lotte Glob, Helen Denerley, Fergus Stewart, Peter White, James Hawkins, Kirsty O'Connor, Jan Kilpatrick, Chris Goodman, Kathy Sutherland, Lynn Bennett Mackenzie, Ann Coomber, Dorje Khandro Dawid and Bill Ritchie.
 This exhibition is now due to happen in spring 2022.

 Back in summer 2013, I was poet in residence in the Royal Botanic Gardens Edinburgh , as part of a project called 'Walking with Poets' run by the Scottish Poetry Library.
 You can find out more about this on the project blog or listen to this podcast.